gmalim/NBA_analysis/README_MVP.md

 ### 6. Model training and predictions

 - Models are fitted using training data, fitted models are used to predict test data.
-- Regression metrics are calculated and listed for all models (if MVP has been awarded for test year).
+- Regression metrics are calculated and listed for all models if the NBA MVP has been awarded for test year.
 - NBA player predictions for all models are listed.
 - The NBA MVP candidates are defined according to the median predicted probability scoring-rank of all models.